 Some may see the irony in this: Apple Computer is placing their new Apple European Data Center 40 miles up the road from me, in Viborg, Denmark.

-If you forget to pay your cloud, or the credit card can't be processed, they will remove you and forget you.
 They don't care that you were sitting in a tent in the jungle eight weeks to capture the last living insect without any internet.

 Your data is of value to you.
 Nobody else consider it valuable other than the business plan of charging you every month to make you feel safe.
 Your loyal on-time payment for the last three years won't do you any good the month you fail to pay.